 - Check whether you meet the language requirements.
 At the University of Ottawa, you can take your courses in English, French or both.
 The choice is yours!
 You will just need to demonstrate that you are sufficiently fluent in the language in which you choose to study.
 We might ask you to provide the results of a language proficiency test even if you have studied in a country where English or French is an official language.

 - Find out about the prerequisite courses for the program(s) you are interested in.

 - Unless otherwise indicated, you must complete all prerequisites in the last year of your secondary studies or at the postsecondary level.

 - Please note that the requirements listed are minimum requirements only and are subject to change.
 Meeting these minimum requirements does not guarantee admission.

 - Be prepared to provide additional supporting documents or pass an admission audition or exam, depending on the program to which you are applying.

-- Check the before you apply.
+- Check the deadlines and available programs before you apply.